novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

 ### Finish

-At this point we have all pieces which can be used to implement any operator.
+At this point we have all pieces, which can be used to implement any operator.
 Just plug in your own controller's logic.
 In our case here, the main business logic is hidden in these classes:

 ```scala